 MultiMatch aims at complex, heterogeneous digital object retrieval and presentation.
 The development of the system implies addressing a number of significant research challenges in a multidisciplinary context.
 This report describes the state of the art in the relevant areas of research, thus specifying the scientific and technology baseline from which the consortium partners start.
-We identified six main areas: existing technology for cultural heritage; search engines; information extraction and classification; multilingual/multimedia indexing; multilingual/multimedia retrieval; user interaction and interface design.
-Each area is reviewed in a separate chapter.
+It has been released in three instalments (D1.1.1; D1.1.2, and the current document D1.1.3).
+We originally identified six main areas: existing technology for cultural heritage; search engines; information extraction and classification; multilingual/multimedia indexing; multilingual/multimedia retrieval; user interaction and interface design.
+Each area was first reviewed in a separate chapter in D1.1.1, released in December 2006.
+A substantial update describing Image Collections and Browsing was added as a separate report in December 2007 (D1.2).
+In this final version, we provide significant updates to the original documents and in addition each chapter terminates with a section which relates the general sate-of-the-art in that area to what has been done in MultiMatch.
 Our aim has been to provide a complete panorama of the actual state-of-the-art in the areas of interest to MultiMatch, covering as far as possible all relevant aspects.
-The report will be monitored and, if necessary, revised and/or updated on delivery of the first and second prototypes, with particular reference to the results obtained in the project.